gluon-lang/gluon/README.md

 ## Contributing

-If you are interested in contributing to this project there are a few issues open marked as [beginner][] which should be possible to for someone unfamiliar with the code.
-If you find something that looks interesting leave a comment on the issue so I know about it annd can give some assistance if needed.
+If you are interested in contributing to this project there are a few issues open marked as [beginner][] which should be possible to handle for someone unfamiliar with the code.
+If you find something that looks interesting leave a comment on the issue so I know about it and can give some assistance if needed.

 [beginner]:https://github.com/Marwes/gluon/labels/Beginner